 If an approved course takes place when the trainee is not in work then the trainee does not use up any study leave allowance for this.
 Study leave time taken to attend/complete courses/events counts as working time and so leave should normally be taken on rostered working days, this includes online courses which can be completed at a convenient time to the trainee.

 However, if it is necessary to complete/attend a course/event on a non-working day (e.g. weekend or rostered day off) then a trainee is entitled to a day off in lieu.
 This must be included within the study leave application and trainees must agree this lieu day with their ES and the Practice Manager at the time of agreeing the study leave.
 The lieu day should be taken within an agreed reasonable time frame of the event.
 Both the ES and the trainee must ensure the trainee does not breach their contract requirements on hours worked or the EWTD.

 Applications should normally be received at least six weeks before the course.
 Retrospective claims will not be accepted.

-GP trainees will have a study leave budget of £300 per 6 month whilst in a general practice post.
-Study Leave funding for LTFT Trainees is pro rata.
-As LTFT training time is longer, the trainee will receive equitable funding to their full time colleagues over the total duration of training.
+GP trainees will have a study leave budget of £600 per training year.
+Study leave funding for LTFT Trainees is pro rata.
+As LTFT training time is longer, the trainee will receive equitable funding to their full-time colleagues over the total duration of training.

 The following will normally be part of the allowance: